NL4BLeonBoeijen/Workshop_NATO/Exercises/RAP Basic CUD/README.md

-# RAP Basics add Delete, Update, Create.
+# RAP Basics add Delete, Update, Create

 ## Create a *Managed Behavior* for your CDS only for Delete